-Oil-Free Mixed Nut Butter is a delicious combination of your favorite nuts.
-This nut butter is perfect for using in baked goods, spreading on toast, or eating with a spoon!
+This homemade Mixed Nut Butter is a delicious combination of your favorite nuts.
+Mixed butter is perfect for using in baked goods, spreading on toast, or eating with a spoon!
+Inspired by Trader Joe's mixed nut butter!

 I'm a huge fan of nut butter.
 Peanut butter.
 Almond butter.
 Cashew butter.
 The list could go on.
 God gave us such a glorious gift when He created nuts.
 So why just have one kind?